Mersenne Twister: Variants

 Intel SSE2 and PowerPC AltiVec are supported by SFMT.
 It is also used for games with the Cell BE in the PlayStation 3.

-TinyMT

 TinyMT is a variant of Mersenne Twister, proposed by Saito and Matsumoto in 2011.
 TinyMT uses just 127 bits of state space, a significant decrease compared to the original's 2.5 KiB of state.
 However, it has a period of $2^{127}-1$, far shorter than the original, so it is only recommended by the authors in cases where memory is at a premium.

+Applications

+The Mersenne Twister is used as default PRNG by the following software: